Mike Brown (American football executive)

-Michael Brown (born August 10, 1935) is an American football executive who is the owner of the Cincinnati Bengals in the National Football League (NFL).
-The son of Bengals co-founder Paul Brown, he joined the Bengals upon their founding in 1968 and assumed ownership after his father's death in 1991.
-His ownership has been criticized for a lack of on-field success, his refusal to cede football operations to a general manager, and the team's relationship with Hamilton County before and after a voter-approved tax increase to fund Paul Brown Stadium.
+Michael Brown (born August 10, 1935) is an American professional football executive who is the owner of the Cincinnati Bengals in the National Football League (NFL).
+The son of Bengals co-founder Paul Brown, he joined the Bengals upon their founding in 1968, serving as the assistant general manager.
+He assumed ownership in 1991 after his father's death.

 Early life

 Brown is the only living son of Paul Brown.
-His brother, Pete, was the Senior Vice-president of Bengals' player personnel until his death in 2017.
+His brother, Pete, was the senior vice-president of Bengals' player personnel until his death in 2017.
 His older brother, Robin, died of cancer in 1978.

 Brown graduated from Dartmouth College in 1957, where he played quarterback for their football team, and from Harvard Law School in 1960.
+He played nine games for the Big Green in 1956.
 In an unusual meeting between future sports owners, eventual New York Yankees owner George Steinbrenner hired him to a summer job as a deck hand for Kinsman Marine Transit Company.